 - Chewing gum and smoking

-This is discussed as a separate topic.
-Any student found to be in possession of taking, using, buying, selling or trafficking in narcotics, stimulants, marijuana etc. will face immediate expulsion from school.
-Parents must sign on the application indicating their understanding of policy.
+Any student found to be in possession of, taking, using, buying, selling or trafficking narcotics, stimulants, marijuana etc. will face immediate expulsion from AAC.
+Parents or guardians of students under 18 years old must sign on the relevant section in admissions documentation to indicate their understanding of the policy.

 The standard of living in Singapore is amongst the highest in Asia.
-Compared to countries in western continents, the cost of living here is relatively low, and basic items like food and clothing are very reasonably priced.
+Compared to some expenses in other developed countries, the cost of living here is relatively lower and basic items such as food and clothing are very reasonably priced.

-When planning your budget, you will need to cater for these items :
+When planning your budget, you will need to include these items :

 • Books & Stationery